Data-Science-in-Mechanical-Engineering/franka-emika-panda-simulation/README.md

 # PandaRobot

-URDF and meshes for the Franka Emika Panda robot
-XML file generated from the URDF and meshes
+XML file generated from the URDF and meshes (link: https://github.com/StanfordASL/PandaRobot.jl) Torque and position controls implemented in the XML file (limits taken from: https://frankaemika.github.io/docs/control_parameters.html#constants)
-Torque and position controls implemented in the XML file Can be used with mujoco simulator
+Can be used with mujoco simulator

 To run a mujoco license is necessary.